 - Received a notice of removal.

-Please note that the appeal legislation has been significantly amended recently and it is currently possible to lodge visa appeals ONLY against the following decisions:
+The appeal legislation has recently been amended significantly.
+It is currently possible to lodge visa appeals ONLY against the following decisions:

 - A decision to refuse a human rights claim for entry clearance;

 - A decision by the Home Office to deport you as a European Economic Area (EEA) National;

 - An application for an EEA family permit as a family member of an EEA national; or